Wall St Week Ahead-After dreadful week, stocks look for reason to bounce

 "There is nothing we can do except step back, hunker down and wait for the carnage to play out."

-The S&P 500 suffered its worst five-day opening to a year on record going back to 1929 and the Dow notched its worst start to the year on record dating back to 1897.
+At mid-day on Friday, the S&P 500 was on pace for its worst five-day opening to a year since 1929 and the Dow was staring at its third-worst start on record over the same time frame.

 Several analysts have already cut their earnings targets, with Deutsche Bank reducing its fourth-quarter forecasts and admitting it was unsure how much to lower its 2016 estimate because of the continued slump in oil prices.